pdfernhout/narrafirma/wordpress-plugin/README.md

 #### Step 1: Ensure the TypeScript files are compiled to JavaScript

-First, because the NarraFirma application client is written in TypeScript, be sure that the WebContent/js directory contains JavaScript files (\*.js) built from the TypeScript source files (\*.ts).
+First, because the NarraFirma application client is written in TypeScript, be sure that the webapp/js directory contains JavaScript files (\*.js) built from the TypeScript source files (\*.ts).
 This would be the case when using Eclipse with the Palantir TypeScript IDE plugin and the Eclipse project in the repository.
-If you are not using an IDE, you can run "tsc" in the WebContent directory (or a parent directory).
+If you are not using an IDE, you can run "tsc" in the webapp directory (or a parent directory).
 That will use the tsconfig.json to compile the "*.ts" files.
 That assumes you have the TypeScript compiler installed.
 The TypeScript compiled "tsc" be installed using: "npm install -g typescript".
 That command in turn assumes you have Node.js and npm installed first, like explained [here](https://docs.npmjs.com/getting-started/installing-node).
 You will need to rerun "tsc" after any changes to the TypeScript files (including after a git pull).

-#### Step 2: Make a copy of WebContent under the narrafirma directory
+#### Step 2: Make a copy of webapp under the narrafirma directory

-After you are sure the *.js files have been generated in the right place, the WebContent directory needs to be copied manually into the "narrafirma" directory to build an actual working plugin.
+After you are sure the *.js files have been generated in the right place, the webapp directory needs to be copied manually into the "narrafirma" directory to build an actual working plugin.
 This is because most of the NarraFirma application runs as client-side JavaScript.
 Alternatively, to make a symbolic link for that directory, from wordpress-plugin/narrafirma do:

-        $ ln -s ../../WebContent/ WebContent
+        $ ln -s ../../webapp/ webapp

 The symbolic file was not checked in because it still seems to cause potential issues with older git clients.
 This file (or copied directory) will be ignored based on a .gitignore file in the wordpress-plugin directory.